witseie-elen4010/2025-group-lab-002/documentation/project-conventions/code-style-guide.md

 - Avoid using **IDs** for styling (use classes).
 - Group related CSS classes together for readability.
 - Prefer existing Tailwind or Bootstrap utility classes when possible instead of writing custom CSS.
-- Custom colors should be avoided unless absolutely necessary; prefer using predefined Tailwind or Bootstrap color palettes for consistency and maintainability.
-- Apply universal styling wherever possible (e.g., using base styles in Tailwind like prose, text-base, bg-gray-100) to ensure a cohesive and uniform appearance across the application.
-- Pixel-based sizing must be avoided.
-Use only responsive units (rem, em, %, vh, vw, etc.) to ensure that the application scales properly across different device sizes.